 The exact way Nerventra works is not known, but it is believed to have a modulator effect on the immune system (the body’s defences).
 By modulating the immune system it is expected to help control the inflammation and the damage to nerves, thus helping to reduce symptoms and the worsening of disability in patients with MS.

 - What did the company present to support its application?

 The effects of Nerventra were first tested in experimental models before being studied in humans.

 The company also provided results of two main studies in patients with relapsing-remitting MS. One of the studies involving 1,106 patients compared Nerventra with placebo (a dummy treatment), while the second study in 1,331 patients compared Nerventra with placebo and another medicine used to treat MS, interferon-beta 1a.
 Both studies lasted two years and the main measure of effectiveness was based on the reduction in the number of relapses per patient per year (what is known as the ‘annualised relapse rate’).

 - What were the CHMP’s main concerns that led to the refusal?

-The CHMP had concerns about results from animal studies showing a higher occurrence of cancers after long-term exposure to the medicine and noted that a similar long-term cancer risk could not be excluded in humans, especially when considering that the way the medicine works in the body is unclear.
+At the time of the initial recommendation, the CHMP had concerns about results from animal studies showing a higher occurrence of cancers after long-term exposure to the medicine and noted that a similar long-term cancer risk could not be excluded in humans, especially when considering that the way the medicine works in the body is unclear.

 There was also a possible risk (again from animal studies) of effects on the unborn baby when the medicine is taken by pregnant women.
-The CHMP noted that the risk could not be excluded with current data and that animal studies suggest that any harmful effects may be delayed and only seen later on in the child’s life.
+The CHMP noted that the risk could not be excluded with current data and that animal studies suggest that some of the harmful effects may be delayed and only seen later on in the child’s life.
 In addition, the Committee was not convinced about the effectiveness of the company’s proposed measures to prevent pregnancies in women who would take the medicine.

 - What consequences does this refusal have for patients in clinical trials?